Katokavelashvili111a/async-race-api/README.md

 **Delete Winner**
 ----
-Delete the specified car from the winners table.
+Delete specified car from a garage

 <details>